hashicorp/terraform-provider-azurerm/website/docs/d/private_link_service.html.markdown

 * `location` - Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

-* `alias` - The alias of the private link service.
+* `alias` - The alias is a globally unique name for your private link service which Azure generates for you.
+Your can use this alias to request a connection to your private link service.

 * `auto_approval_subscription_ids` - A list of subscription(s) globally unique identifiers that will be auto approved to use the private link service.